 Helps to regulate and support normal body rhythms, cycles, and functions.

 Strengthens the immune system, which means less down time with colds and the flu.

 Decreases chronic pain by normalizing pain signals and reducing inflammation.

-Maintenance and Prevention...
+For maintenance and prevention reasons, the answer is yes.
 The body is always fighting to stay in equilibrium.
 Acupuncture helps the body to maintain this state of balance.
 It’s easier and more comfortable to maintain health than to try to rehabilitate injury and sickness.
 Monthly or bimonthly wellness visits are recommended for maintaining optimum health.
-This is especially important if you are stressed, not sleeping well, aren’t eating right, or exercising adequately.
+This is especially important if you are stressed, not sleeping well, aren’t eating right, or don’t exercise adequately.